Understanding positioning from the failed project of Tata Motors aka Tata Nano and use it to position the freelancing services right

-In India, the working men use a bike because it is convenient.
+In India, working men use a bike because it is convenient.

 I own a car and a bike.
 If I have to visit a place, my preferred choice of transport depends on the choice of availability of the parking space at my destination.
 Even if it is raining, I will prefer a raincoat and a bike than a car if I don’t have parking availability.

-Owning a car is a luxury and pride along with the pleasure of driving but Nano failed to address even those.
-The car lacked many features like power steering and other such features when it was launched.
+Owning a car is a luxury and pride, along with the pleasure of driving, but Nano failed to address each.
+The vehicle lacked many features like power steering and other such features when it was launched.

 So it positioned itself as yet another low priced car.